k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 You will use Fabric when you need to:

-\- A: Be able to ask any question on a business entity (e.g. a customer), even if its data resides on tens or hundreds of applications.
+\- A: Be able to ask any question on a digital entity (e.g. a customer), even if its data resides on tens or hundreds of applications.

 \- B: Get up-to-date data.